A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 extra_fields_example_output.png

-Using am-unknowns
+Using am-study-morphs

 unknown-morphs.png

-Using am-unknowns-count
+Using am-*-morphs-count

 unknowns-count-search-field.png